Rachel Hood (politician)

 Rachel Hood (born October 12, 1976) is an American politician from Michigan.
-Hood is a Democratic member of Michigan House of Representatives from District 76.
+Hood was a Democratic member of Michigan House of Representatives from the old District 76, but later represented District 81.

 Early life

-On October 12, 1976, Hood was born in Grand Rapids, Michigan.
+On October 12, 1976, Hood was born in Grand Rapids, Michigan or Livonia, Michigan.

 Education

 In 1999, Hood earned a Bachelor of Science degree in Social Relations from Michigan State University.
-Hood earned a degree in Public Policy from Michigan State University's James Madison College.
+According to some sources, Hood also earned a degree in Public Policy from Michigan State University's James Madison College.

-Career
+Early career

-In 2000, Hood started her career as an executive director of West Grand Neighborhood Association, where she was involved in crime prevention and community development.
+In 2000, Hood started her career as an executive director of West Grand Neighborhood Organization, where she was involved in crime prevention and community development.
 In 2005, Hood was a Community Relations Manager at Metro Health Hospital in Wyoming, Michigan.
-Hood is a co-founder of Local First and City Built Brewing Company.
-Hood is a former strategist consultant at Dig Deep Research.
+Hood is a co-founder of Local First.
+Hood served as executive director of the West Michigan Environmental Action Council from 2007 - 2016.
+Hood is a consultant at Dig Deep Research.

 In the 2016 elections in Kent County, Hood ran for Drain Commissioner but lost the election in a close race.

+State legislature

 On November 6, 2018, Hood won the election and became a Democratic member of Michigan House of Representatives for District 76.
-Hood defeated Amanda Brand.
+Hood defeated Amanda Brand with 60% of the vote.
+Hood successfully ran for re-election in 2020 with 62% of the vote.
+She ran successfully for her third consecutive term in 2022, this time for the 81st House District, due to statewide re-districting.
+She ran against one-term State Representative Lynn Afendoulis of Grand Rapids and won with 55% of the vote.

+Hood retired from the state House in 2024.
+She was succeeded by Stephen Wooden.

 Personal life

-Hood's husband is Dave.
-They have two children.
+Hood's husband is Dave Petroelje.
+They have two children, Evelyn and Ineke.
 Hood and her family live in Grand Rapids, Michigan.